 ANY change in planned services after client's signature invalidates the signature, so requires client & staff re-signature!

-Annual Community Functioning Evaluation (ACFE)
+Community Functioning Evaluation (CFE)

-- The ACFE is completed when the Client Plan is done and annually thereafter. - All providers are required to complete this quantified assessment of functioning. - Exception: FSP & Brief Service programs - Use the Evaluation code for this activity (code 321).
+- All providers are required to complete this quantified assessment of functioning.
+Exception: FSP & Brief Service programs - Use the Evaluation code for this activity (code 321).